ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ## Wireless Paths

-While the early Internet was dominated by wired links, the properties of wireless links have become extremely important to Internet performance.
+While the early Internet was dominated by wired links, the properties of wireless links have become important to Internet performance.
 In particular, a proposed congestion control algorithm should be evaluated in situations where some packet losses are due to radio effects, rather than router queue drops; the link capacity varies over time due to changing link conditions;